 Application of the nursing process in meeting basic nursing care needs of patients of all ages with medical/surgical conditions.
 Preparation of the student for licensure and employment.
-Not open for credit to student with credit in VNURS 204L.
-Corequisite: VNURS 54.
-Prerequisite: Acceptance in nursing program, VNURS 53 and 63, or equivalent.
+Corequisite: NURSV 54.
+Prerequisite: Acceptance in nursing program, NURSV 53 and 63.
 Grades are CR/NC.
 (LM)

-OFFICE ADMINISTRATION (see
+OFFICE ADMINISTRATION (see Business)

-Business)